CHARACTERISTICS of the Different Types of Fixed Bridge for Electric Guitar Les Paul (Tone-o-matic), Telecaster, and Automatic Tuning.

 Modern 6 Saddle Bridge

-With single saddle bridges (Modern), we wouldn’t have that problem.
+In bridges with individual saddles for each string (Modern bridge), we wouldn’t have that problem.
 Since this one better maintains the intonation of all the notes in any part of the fretboard.
 Therefore, this type of bridge offers us another point of versatility, as it works optimally both in clean sounds and in extremely distorted sounds.

 How to Setting Intonation Vintage Telecaster Bridge?

-You can look at the Electric Guitar Setup page, so that you can perform a perfect fifth of your guitar, also called an octave, or guitar intonation.
+You can look at the Electric Guitar Setup page, so that you can perform a perfect intonated of your guitar.

-To achieve the same curvature of the strings with respect to the radius of the fingerboard in vintage-style Telecaster bridges, we will have to uneven the saddles of the outermost strings a bit, so that they take on curvature and are not staggered (image above right).
-At this point, the single-saddle bridge would also be more accurate.
+To achieve the same curvature of the strings with respect to the radius of the fingerboard in vintage-style Telecaster bridges, we will have to uneven the saddles of the outermost strings a bit (image above right).
+At this point, the bridge with individual saddles would also be more accurate.

-On the other hand, the modern bridge does without this flange, improving comfort for the right hand.
+On the other hand, the modern bridge does without this edge, improving comfort for the right hand.

 The normal thing in the Telecaster models is that the strings are introduced from behind the guitar.
 But we can find models that do it from the back of the bridge.